 Which is worth it?
 A condo or a serviced apartment?

 The honest answer is that it depends on you, your habits, your preferred lifestyle and your goal for buying the property.
-If you like the idea of having mall-like amenities right next door or below your feet, then you should go for a serviced apartment.
+If you like having mall-like amenities right next door or below your feet, you should go for a serviced apartment.
 It might also suit young working persons.
 If you value your privacy and a quiet environment or have a family with children, then a condo is the way to go.

 On the other hand, if you are looking for a rental property, the decision rests on your target audience.
 You would also need to consider location, amenities, access to public transport and so on.